pkhanal/watson-workshop-java/README.md

   - Under Add Service, type a unique name for the service instance in the Service name field.
 For example, type my-service-name.
 Leave the default values for the other options.
   - Click **Create**.

-- Copy your credentials:
-  - On the left side of the page, click Service Credentials to view your service credentials.
-  - Copy username and password to your project.
+- We will later copy username and password into the project.

 #### Prerequisites
 - JDK 7 or higher